 As you reach for your goals, it can be difficult to stay motivated.
-An acc is a perfect person to help you stick your goals.
+An acc is a perfect person to help you stick to your goals.
 Whether you want to go to the gym more or build your own business, find someone with a similar goal.
-Hold each other accountable to the goal and life each other up along the way.
+Hold each other accountable to the goal and lift each other up along the way.

 7. Work on your financial goals

 It can be difficult to enjoy your life fully if you are constantly worrying about your finances.
 For example, with a paycheck to paycheck existence, it can be difficult to look past the next payday.
 With that attitude, finding the motivation to improve your life in other areas can be a big challenge.